-701-7.53(17A) Service.
-All papers or documents required by 701-Chapter 7 to be filed with the department or the presiding officer and served upon the opposing party or other person shall be served by ordinary mail unless another rule specifically refers to another method.
-All notices required by 701-Chapter 7 to be served on parties or persons by the department or presiding officer shall be served by ordinary mail unless another rule specifically refers to another method.
+701-7.21(17A) Service.
+All papers or documents required by this chapter to be filed with the department or the presiding officer and served upon the opposing party or other person shall be served by ordinary mail unless another rule specifically refers to another method.
+All notices required by this chapter to be served on parties or persons by the department or presiding officer shall be served by ordinary mail unless another rule specifically refers to another method.